insitro/AllelicSeries/README.md

     ## 8         omni   omni 0.004363169

 To return the omnibus p-value only, specify `return_omni_only = TRUE` when calling `COAST`.
-For additional details, see the `coast` vignette.
+For additional details, see the COAST vignette.

 ## Different numbers of annotation categories